71emj/Hangman-Game/README.md

 the hangman game is gonna be built with three major part of the web_client.js that I need more practice in:

-<em>1</em> using Fetch/XHR to download and parse json
-<em>2</em> working with Async using callbacks (and object literals to improve performance)
+using Fetch/XHR to download and parse json <br> working with Async using callbacks (and object literals to improve performance) <br>
-<em>3</em> using APIs (in this game, using canvas to animate hanging)
-...api is alright, as long as I have the patient to read through documentations.
-But canvas is fun, so why not :)
+using APIs (in this game, using canvas to animate hanging)...api is alright, as long as I have the patient to read through documentations.
+But canvas is fun, so why not :) <br>

 <strong><em>core_bug_fix_update</em></strong><br>